 Oakwood School maintains an employee handbook, which provides guidelines relating to healthy relationships between Employees and students.
-In compliance with Assembly Bill 500, section 44050 of the California Education Code, we are required to provide a link to the section on employee interactions with pupils on the school's website.
+In compliance with Assembly Bill 500, section 44050 of the California Education Code, we are providing a written copy of our policy to the parent or guardian of each enrolled student.
+This policy can also be found on the school's website.